alberto-puche/KRNL-Executor/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you have feature ideas, bug reports, or want to improve **{name} Executor**, feel free to submit a pull request.
+If you have feature ideas, bug reports, or want to improve **KRNL Executor**, feel free to submit a pull request.
 Your feedback is always appreciated.

 ---